PEER REVIEW PROCESS

 III.
 ETHICAL ASSESSMENT, IDENTIFICATION AND RESOLUTION OF RESEARCH RELATED DEBATES ON RESEARCH ETHICS

 Ethical evaluation follows two directions, namely editorial ethics and research ethics.

 Regarding the editorial ethics, the suspicions of plagiarism and the inappropriate declaration of the authorship of the work are analyzed (including by mentioning authors who did not contribute to the research or the writing of the text and excluding the authors who contributed).
-The procedure also follows the potential conflicts of interest arising after the publication by the LUMEN Publishing House of the work, the rights to reproduce the fragments of images or text, or of the republications, as the case may be.
+The procedure also follows the potential conflicts of interest arising after the publication by the LUMEN Scientific Publishing House of the work, the rights to reproduce the fragments of images or text, or of the republications, as the case may be.
 The aim is to avoid double funding requests, when the volume or article appears to be financed from public funds.
-LUMEN Publishing House uses anti-plagiarism software and can verify any work submitted for publication with these software.
-LUMEN publishing house has 0% tolerance for plagiarism.
+LUMEN Scientific Publishing House uses anti-plagiarism software and can verify any work submitted for publication with these software.
+LUMEN Scientific Publishing House has 0% tolerance for plagiarism.
 The similarity index will be evaluated on a case-by-case basis, depending on the content of the anti-plagiarism report.